ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

-# ADR 1: Adopting Architecture Decision Records (ADRs)
+# ADR 1: Adopting Architecture Decision Records

 ## Executive Summary

-This ADR establishes the use of ADRs within AI-Lab at Canadian Food Inspection Agency (CFIA) for documenting key architectural decisions.
+This Architecture Decision Record (ADR) establishes the use of ADRs within the Artificial Intelligence Laboratory (AI-Lab) at Canadian Food Inspection Agency (CFIA) for documenting key architectural decisions.
 An ADR is a document designed to capture decisions across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.